F9

 - Inspect lock assembly: Remove the top panel or front fascia to access the door lock motor and latch.
 Check for mechanical obstruction, bent parts, or grease buildup.

-- Test lock motor and switches: With a multimeter, check continuity of the lock motor and the lock position switches.
-Replace the lock assembly if the motor is open or switches do not change state when the latch moves.
+- Test lock motor and switches: Using a multimeter, check the continuity of the lock motor and the lock position switches.
+Replace the lock assembly if the motor is open or if the switches do not change state when the latch moves.

 - Check wiring: Inspect the harness from the lock assembly to the EOC for breaks or loose connectors.

-Warning: Never force the oven door open; this can damage hinges and the glass.
+Warning: Never force the oven door open; this can damage the hinges and the glass.

 Advertisements